Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 ### Uninstalling Chaos Mesh

-When you're finished with your chaos experiments, you can uninstall Chaos Mesh with the following command:
+When you're finished with the chaos experiments, you can uninstall Chaos Mesh with the following command:

 `curl -sSL https://mirrors.chaos-mesh.org/v2.0.0/install.sh | bash -s -- --template | kubectl delete -f -`

-Note: Please remember to replace "target-app" in the example with the actual label of your application.
+Note: Please remember to replace "target-app" in the example with the actual label of the application.